cosmos/ibc-go/docs/architecture/adr-011-transfer-total-escrow-state-entry.md

 ### Delete state entry if amount is zero

-When setting the amount for a particular denomination, the value might be zero if all tokens that were trasferred out of the chain have come back.
+When setting the amount for a particular denomination, the value might be zero if all tokens that were transferred out of the chain have been transferred back.
 If this happens, then the state entry for this particular denomination will be deleted, since Cosmos SDK's `x/bank` module prunes any non-zero balances:

 ```go
 if coin.Amount.IsZero() {